Junior Learn To Sail

 We need parents and carers to be involved in the program and remain at the club for the duration of the lesson.
 Helping carry & rig boats, assisting with launching & recovering of training and rescue boats, under the supervision of our instructors.
 It has been our experience that your encouragement and participation will guarantee a happy learning experience for all.
 This approach is at the heart of the family nature of our club.

-We ask that as a parent or carer of the junior, for you to assist on one duty session on a Sunday during the season.
-This may be in the canteen in the morning or race recording in the tower in the afternoon.
-This activity underpins the smooth running of our volunteer-based club.
+We ask that as a parent or carer of the junior, for you to assist on one or two duty sessions on a Sunday during the season.
+This may be in the canteen in the morning, crewing on the rescue boat or race recording in the tower in the afternoon.
+This activity underpins the smooth running of our volunteer-based club and we will teach you on the job.

 PYC is Sunsmart.
 Our club encourages sunsmart behaviour – all participants MUST wear a hat and sunscreen when outside (please ensure there is some way to tie the hat onto clothing/wetsuit so it doesn’t blow away).